Bit-Bandit98/Horde-Slayer--Scripts-Only-/README.md

 Scripts respository of Horde slayer; a top down zombie shooter game.
 More info can be found here: https://bit-bandit98.github.io/Projects/HordeSlayer.html

+Please note that some scripts are missing as they are not my property.

 # Code Reflection

 - Good attempt at using inheritance to reuse code for the enemy and player classes.